hudson-and-thames/mlfinlab/docs/source/portfolio_optimisation/risk_estimators.rst

     \lambda_{max} = \sigma^2(1 + \frac{1}{Q} + 2\sqrt{\frac{1}{Q}})

-where :math:`\sigma^2 = 1` for correlation matrices, once achieved we set any eignevalues above this threshold to :math:`0`.
+where :math:`\sigma^2 = 1` for correlation matrices, once achieved we set any eigenvalues above this threshold to :math:`0`.
 For example, we have a set of 5 eigenvalues sorted in the descending order ( :math:`\lambda_1` ... :math:`\lambda_5` ),
 3 of which are below the maximum theoretical value, then we set